tlcaputi/gtrendR/docs/google-variance.md

 If you are using Google Search data, you should be aware of some basic limitations.
 Nobody knows the etiology of a search.
 Searches with the keyword "commit suicide" could be (A) people who are experiencing suicidal ideation, (B) people who want to know if a celebrity committed suicide (e.g., "did Michael Jackson commit suicide"), (C) mental health researchers wondering what comes up when you search "commit suicide", etc.

 But that's not all.
-Google Searches are *sampled* for each pull, which means that every time they are pulled, they can change.
+Google Searches are *sampled* for each pull, which means that every time they are pulled from the API, they can change.
 Even when searching the same terms over the same date(s), they can be vastly different.
-With this simple test, I show the data Google returns is highly variable -- even when you request the same data for the same terms within just a few seconds of each other.
+With a simple test, I show the data Google returns is highly variable -- even when you request the same data for the same terms within just a few seconds of each other.

 To demonstrate, I pull data for several suicide-related search terms over 10 overlapping time windows.